Psalm 92

 Notes

-Verse 5's exclamation מַה גָּדְלוּ מַעֲשֶׂיךָ יְהוָה מְאֹד עָמְקוּ מַחְשְׁבֹתֶיךָ is an exclamation of wonder: "How great are your works, O LORD!
+Verse 5 opens with a cry of wonder: מַה גָּדְלוּ מַעֲשֶׂיךָ יְהוָה מְאֹד עָמְקוּ מַחְשְׁבֹתֶיךָ — "How great are your works, O LORD!
 How very deep are your thoughts!"
-The exclamative מַה functions like an interjection of awe.
-The greatness of God's visible works and the depth of his מַחְשָׁבוֹת ("thoughts, plans, purposes") are contrasted — the deeds are visible and great, but the intelligence behind them runs fathomlessly deep.
-This verse sets up the fool's problem in verse 6: he sees the surface (the flourishing of the wicked) but cannot fathom the depth (that it is all moving toward judgment).
+The particle מַה is an interjection of awe.
+God's visible works are great; the מַחְשָׁבוֹת ("thoughts, plans, purposes") behind them run fathomlessly deeper.
+This contrast sets up the fool's problem in verse 6: he sees the surface — the wicked flourishing — but cannot fathom that it is all moving toward judgment.

 The word בַּעַר in verse 6 is unusually strong — it means not merely "foolish" but "brutish, beastlike" (the same root as בְּהֵמָה, "cattle").
-The אִישׁ בַּעַר ("brutish man") lacks the intellectual and spiritual perception that distinguishes a human being made in God's image from an animal.
-Paired with כְסִיל (a word for a fool whose stupidity is willful and morally culpable — he chooses not to understand), the two terms together characterize a person who is both animally unperceptive and deliberately dense.
+The אִישׁ בַּעַר ("brutish man") lacks the moral and spiritual perception that distinguishes a human being made in God's image from an animal.
+Paired with כְסִיל — a fool whose stupidity is willful and morally culpable, who could understand but refuses — the two terms together describe a person who is at once unperceptive by nature and deliberately obtuse.

 What the fool fails to grasp is the logic expressed in verse 7: the flourishing of the wicked is לְהִשָּׁמְדָם עֲדֵי עַד — "for their being destroyed forever."
 This striking construction, using an infinitive of purpose, suggests that their very flourishing serves the purpose of their ultimate destruction — it is temporary and ends in permanent ruin.
 The verb פָּרַח ("to sprout, blossom, flourish") is the same verb used later in verses 13-14 for the righteous — but the wicked's flourishing is like grass (עֵשֶׂב), transient and rootless, while the righteous are like the palm and cedar.

 Verse 8 is a single, stark, pivotal line: וְאַתָּה מָרוֹם לְעֹלָם יְהוָה — "but you, O LORD, are on high forever."
 The word מָרוֹם ("height, exaltation") can describe a high place but here conveys transcendent sovereignty.
 Against the temporal flourishing and the eternal ruin of the wicked, God's exaltation stands as the fixed, eternal reality.
-This verse functions structurally as the apex and fulcrum of the psalm — everything before it leads up to it, everything after flows from it.
+This verse is the fulcrum of the psalm — everything before leads up to it, everything after flows from it.

 Interpretations